MarkPKCollier/CS4400-assignment-2/README.md

 My implementation provides a RESTful API which exposes a simple endpoint to call with a code repository's url.

-I follow the **master-slave work stealing pattern** to distribute the work across the nodes in the distributed system.
+To distribute the work across the nodes in the distributed system I implement and compare the **master-slave work stealing pattern**, **master-slave work pushing pattern**.

-The Message Passing Interface is used to enable nodes to enable point-to-point communication.
+The Message Passing Interface is used to enable nodes to enable point-to-point communication within the cluster.

 The problem is **massively parallel** with simple parallelisation across commits and files within a single commit.